Japan–United States relations: 1980s: Reagan and Nakasone

 Trade issues with Japan dominated relationships, especially the threat that American automotive and high tech industries would be overwhelmed.
 Japan's economic miracle emerged from a systematic program of subsidized investment in strategic industries—steel, machinery, electronics, chemicals, autos, shipbuilding, and aircraft.
 During Reagan's first term Japanese government and private investors held a third of the debt sold by the US Treasury, providing Americans with hard currency used to buy Japanese goods.
-In March 1985 the US Senate voted 92–0 in favor of a Republican resolution that condemned Japan's trade practices as "unfair" and called on President Reagan curb Japanese imports.

 In 1981, Japanese automakers entered into the "voluntary export restraint" limiting the number of autos that they could export to the U.S. to 1.68 million per year.
 One side effect of this quota was that Japanese car companies opened new divisions through which they began developing luxury cars that had higher profit margins, such as with Toyota's Lexus, Honda's Acura, and Nissan's Infiniti.
 Another consequence was that the Japanese car makers began opening auto production plants in the U.S., with the three largest Japanese auto manufacturers all opening production facilities by 1985.
 These facilities were opened primarily in the southern U.S., in states which disadvantaged unions through right-to-work laws.
 The UAW failed in its substantial union-organizing efforts at these plants.
 The Big Three also began investing in and/or developing joint manufacturing facilities with several of the Japanese automakers.
 Ford invested in Mazda as well as setting up a joint facility with them called AutoAlliance International.
 Chrysler bought stock in Mitsubishi Motors and established a joint facility with them called Diamond-Star Motors.
 General Motors invested in Suzuki and Isuzu, and set up NUMMI, a joint manufacturing facility with Toyota.

+In March 1985 the US Senate voted 92–0 in favor of a Republican resolution that condemned Japan's trade practices as "unfair" and called on President Reagan curb Japanese imports.
+On September 22, 1985, finance ministers from the G-5 nations (U.S., Japan, West Germany, France, and the UK) met at the Plaza Hotel in New York to reach an agreement to coordinate intervention in currency markets to depreciate the U.S. dollar and appreciate the Japanese yen and German Deutsche Mark.
+Japan agreed to boost domestic demand, cut taxes, and allow the yen to rise to avoid the looming threat of U.S. trade sanctions.